industrial-edge/iih-essentials-development-kit-getting-started/examples/Production_data_example.md

 ![deploy VFC](../examples/graphics/data-visualization-flow.PNG)

-In the flow highlighted above, starting from the data received from `Data Service Read Variables` node, the function `Create chart msg` formats all data received into the standard of `charts-ui` node, with the aim of creating a data structure for a line graph containing three time series (`Production_GoodPieces`, `Production_BadPieces`, `Production_MachSpeed`) in the selected time interval.
+In the flow highlighted above, starting from the data received from `DataService Read Variables` node, the function `Create chart msg` formats all data received into the standard of `charts-ui` node, with the aim of creating a data structure for a line graph containing three time series (`Production_GoodPieces`, `Production_BadPieces`, `Production_MachSpeed`) in the selected time interval.

 Each time series formatted by the function `Create chart msg` node will contain several samples and their relative timestamps.